George Floyd protests in New York City: Civilian Complaint Review Board report

-The Civilian Complaint Review Board (CCRB) is an independent agency which investigates complaints against NYPD officers published a 590-page report on the department's response to the George Floyd protests in February 2023.
+The Civilian Complaint Review Board, an independent agency which investigates complaints against NYPD officers, published a 590-page report on the department's response to the George Floyd protests in February 2023.
 In it, the agency recommended radical changes to the way officers are trained and respond to demonstrations.
 The report was partly based on 321 investigations based on 750 complaints they received.
-It found that officers struck protesters with batons against police protocol, used pepper spray indiscriminately, concealed names or badge numbers, and failed to properly use body cameras, recommending disciplinary action be taken on 138 officers for 146 incidents.
+It found that officers struck protesters with batons against police protocol, used pepper spray indiscriminately, concealed names or badge numbers, and failed to properly use body cameras, recommending disciplinary action be taken against 138 officers for 146 incidents.
 Its recommendations focused on training, developing different tactics, and better documentation and instruction.